What is an Ungrounded Conductor? Hot Wires Explained

 What is the main difference between an ungrounded conductor and a grounded conductor?

 The primary difference lies in their connection to ground and their function.
-An ungrounded conductor carries current from the source under pressure (voltage) and is not connected to ground.
+An ungrounded conductor carries current from the source under pressure (voltage) and is not intentionally connected to ground.
 A grounded conductor (neutral) serves as the return path for that current and is intentionally bonded to ground at the service equipment to complete the circuit and stabilize system voltage.

 Can any color be used for an ungrounded conductor according to the National Electrical Code?